mikemhenry/userdocs/docs-src/quick-start.md

 Here you can see that the job 'job01' with job-ID 32490640 is in state RUNNING (R).
 The job is running in the 'epyc2' partition (default partition) on bnode23 for 22 seconds.
-It is also possible that the job can not start immediately after submitting it to SLURM because the requested resources are not yet available.
+It is also possible that the job can not start immediately after submitting it to lsf because the requested resources are not yet available.
 In this case, the output could look like this: